Middle School Faculty & Staff

 Deanna loves teaching middle school students .She says, “I believe God called me to teach.
 I would not want to do anything else.
 I hope my students know how much I love them and want them to be their very best.
 It is my goal to teach my student to honor God by giving their best and using the gifts He has given them to serve others.”

-She is married to her best friend Derek and they have 2 beautiful children.
-Devyn, their daughter will graduate from CCS in 2014 and attend Oklahoma Baptist University and their son, Dylan is a sophomore at CCS.
+She is married to her best friend Derek and they have 2 beautiful children, Devyn and Dylan, both CCS Alumni.
 Deanna feels blessed beyond measure by the gift God has given her through her family.
 As the mother of teenagers she stays very busy and loves every minute of it.